trebeljahr/trebeljahr.com/_booknotes/the-selfish-gene.md

 Survival machines compete for resources so that their genes can persist.
 Intra species competition is the hardest because individuals are so similar and therefore compete for the same resources.
 Yet killing off all rivals and eating them is not a good tactic because there are costs associated with that killing.
 Like one's own death or injuries.
 Therefore aggression follows patterns of complex cost benefit analysis.

 Populations can have stable points for different competitive behaviors showing aggression (so called ESS for evolutionarily stable strategies), since the benefit of a behavior is tied to what is common in the other individuals in the species.
 At a certain ratio the benefits of both aggressive and non aggressive strategies balance nicely leading to an equilibrium in behavior to evolve.
 The perverse thing about this equilibrium is that it is worse for everybody involved if everybody were choosing a less aggressive strategy, conspiring together, their total average success would be way higher.
-But cheating and being aggressive anyways would be a really good tactic then, leading to those mutations starting to gain weight again drifting the conspiracy back to the worse, but stable solution.
+But cheating and being aggressive anyways would be a  good tactic then, leading to those mutations starting to gain weight again drifting the conspiracy back to the worse, but stable solution.

-> So, even in man, a species with the gift of conscious foresight, pacts or conspiracies based on long term best interests teeter constantly on the brink of collapse due to treachery from within.
+> So, even in man, a species with the gift of conscious foresight, pacts or conspiracies based on long-term best interests teeter constantly on the brink of collapse due to treachery from within.

 Thought: the exact same problem applies to Socialism vs. Capitism.